xfated/BBM-ekaWay_SCDFXIBM/detailed_desc.md

 1. After successful pilot, expand implementation as Singapore moves towards a smart nation.

 ## Challenges
-1. There is a lot of resources required, software and hardware development and deployment, before the solution can reach a level feasible for tangible.
+1. There is a lot of resources required, software and hardware development and deployment, before the solution can reach a level feasible for tangible results
+1. Requires widespread implementation of Internet of Things (IoT) devices.
+    1. Can be worked around by systematically installing IoT capabilities on street lights whenever they are due for maintenance.
-1. The public needs to be educated on the significance of these light control changes and cooperate with the signals.
+1. Requires drivers to be educated on the significance of street lights changing colours.
-1. There needs to be public acceptance that the movement of Emergency Vehicles might delay their travel time.
+1. Requires long-term education in civic-mindedness and road signals, which can be incorporated into the Theory Tests in driving schools so that future generations of drivers will be more aware.

 &nbsp;
 &nbsp;